-My fantastic timetable is made up of 3 hours a week, this gives me more than enough time to plan my photography, eating habits, study and of course sport.
-As a keen believer of relaxing all summer, my fitness level is currently that of a Greggs sausage roll.
-After a couple of weeks however, I feel the sausage roll pouch that I grew over summer has started to disappear.
+My fantastic timetable is made up of 3 hours a week, this gives me more than enough time to plan my photography, eating habits, study, and of course sports.
+As a keen believer in relaxing all summer, my fitness level is currently that of a Greggs sausage roll.
+After a couple of weeks, however, I feel the sausage roll pouch that I grew over the summer has started to disappear.

-Although as much as a surprise to anyone I haven’t lost most of my flexibility.
+Although as much is a surprise to anyone I haven’t lost most of my flexibility.
 This has started to get better already and hopefully with the amount of planned cardio I have will be a distant memory by the end of November.
 (Famous Last Words).

 Getting back into archery after a summer off, and the last few shoots being primarily outdoors at 50/60 yards, bringing the compound indoors at a shorter distance shouldn’t be too hard right?
-My groupings aren’t as fantastic as the end of last year and my back feels betrayed from the long break its had, but looking on the up I have a few weeks until my first indoor competition of the season, being a FITA 25 before I go back to basics and break out the barebow for the Barebow championships at the end of November.
+My groupings aren’t as fantastic as at the end of last year and my back feels betrayed from the long break it had, but looking on the up I have a few weeks until my first indoor competition of the season, being a FITA 25 before I go back to basics and break out the barebow for the Barebow championships at the end of November.

-Anyway It’s back to the student life of reading, studying and procrastinating by eating chicken (its a fish really) and attending what little lectures I have!
+Anyway, It’s back to the student life of reading, studying, and procrastinating by eating chicken (it’s a fish really) and attending what little lectures I have!